-The area north of Glasgow offers a fun and easy dip into the Highlands.
-A smart place to spend the night is in Oban.
-This low-key resort town has a famous whisky distillery and a winding promenade lined with gravel beaches, ice-cream stands, and good eateries.
+The area northwest of Glasgow offers a fun and easy dip into the Highlands.
+A smart place to spend the night is in Oban, a low-key port town that's equal parts endearing and functional.
+What it lacks in must-see sights it makes up for in charm, with a winding promenade lined with gravel beaches, ice-cream stands, good eateries, and a famous whisky distillery.
 Wind, boats, gulls, and the promise of a wide-open Atlantic beyond give Oban a rugged charm.

-About an hour's drive north of Oban is Glencoe valley.
-Along with its wild, powerful, and stark scenery, Glencoe has some bloody clan history.
-In 1692, British Redcoats came to the valley and were sheltered and fed for 12 days by the MacDonalds.
+About an hour's drive north of Oban is the valley of Glencoe, offering all the wild, powerful, and stark beauty of the Highlands (and, I think, excuses the hurried tourist from needing to go north of Inverness).
+Along with its scenery, Glencoe offers a good dose of bloody clan history: In 1692, British Redcoats came to the valley and were sheltered and fed for 12 days by the MacDonalds.
 One morning, the soldiers were ordered to rise up early and kill their sleeping hosts, violating the rules of Highland hospitality and earning the valley the name "The Weeping Glen."
 It's fitting that such an epic, dramatic incident should be set in this equally epic, dramatic valley, where the cliffsides seem to weep with running streams when it rains.
-While driving through here, I make it a point to get out of the car and feel the wonder of this distant corner of Scotland.
+While driving through here, I make it a point to get out of the car and feel the wonder of the Highlands.

 Glencoe town is just a line of houses, but it's worth stopping here for the huggable Glencoe and North Lorn Folk Museum.
 This tiny, thatched, early-18th-century croft house is jammed with humble exhibits gleaned from the town's old closets and attics.
 When one house was being rethatched, its owner found a cache of 200-year-old swords and pistols hidden there from the British Redcoats after the disastrous battle of Culloden.